Zero-Shot Cross-City Generalization in End-to-End Autonomous Driving: Self-Supervised versus Supervised Representations: CONCLUSIONS

 \section{\textbf{CONCLUSIONS}}

 We presented a controlled study of zero-shot cross-city generalization in end-to-end autonomous driving.
 Under strict geographic splits in both open-loop (nuScenes) and closed-loop (NAVSIM) settings, we show that transferring across cities induces pronounced and asymmetric degradation.
 While multi-city supervision mitigates this effect, single-city training reveals strong sensitivity to representation initialization.
-Self-supervised pretraining, particularly domain-specific SSL, improves cross-city robustness relative to supervised ImageNet backbones.
+Self-supervised pretraining, particularly domain-specific SSL, can improve cross-city robustness relative to supervised ImageNet backbones, although the gains depend on the dataset, architecture, metric, and adaptation setting.
 These results support zero-shot geographic transfer as a practical stress test for representation robustness in end-to-end driving systems.
+Upon publication, all code used to obtain the results in this paper will be released publicly on GitHub, along with instructions for reproducing our experiments.

 \bstctlcite{BSTcontrol}